Increase Font SizeReset Font SizeDecrease Font Size

 header.html

-In the "includes/header.html" file - right at the start, before any other content:
+In the "includes/header.html" file - right at the start, before anything else (even the DOCTYPE):

 <?php session_start();?>